forem/forem/docs/licensing.md

 ## Why does Forem have a CLA?

-The Contributor License Agreement (CLA) is a legal document in which you state that you are entitled to contribute your code to the DEV codebase, and are willing to have it used in distributions and derivative work.
+The Contributor License Agreement (CLA) is a legal document in which you state that you are entitled to contribute your code to the Forem codebase, and are willing to have it used in distributions and derivative work.

-The CLA helps provide confidence to future users that they will be allowed to use the DEV codebase without fear that a contributor will try to withdraw permissions at a later date.
+The CLA helps provide confidence to future users that they will be allowed to use the Forem codebase without fear that a contributor will try to withdraw permissions at a later date.

 ## Am I giving away the copyright of my contributions?

-No. You are granting Forem a license to use and distribute your contribution without further restriction, not assigning the copyright.
+No. You are granting Forem/DEV a license to use and distribute your contribution without further restriction, not assigning the copyright.

 ## What if I have other questions?